Best Amazfit smartwatch

 -

 The Amazfit Balance 2 continues the company's expansion beyond the GTS and GTR lines, delivering a premium experience with a rugged and stylish design.
 It builds on the original Balance with new features, including HYROX training, scuba support, and a brighter sapphire-glass display.
-Battery life remains a highlight, easily lasting up to two weeks in everyday use.
-While it's heavier than past models, it still looks sharp enough to wear all day.
+Battery life remains a highlight, easily lasting up to two weeks with everyday use.
+While it's heavier than past models, this watch still looks sharp enough to wear all day.

-The Amazfit Balance 2 pushes even closer to Wear OS territory, offering features such as Bluetooth calling through its built-in speaker and microphone.
+The Amazfit Balance 2 pushes even closer to Wear OS territory, offering features like Bluetooth calling through its built-in speaker and microphone.
 It also supports smart replies with a full QWERTY keyboard, making it easier to respond on the go.
-You'll find a solid mix of built-in apps, NFC for payments via Zepp Pay.
-The large 1.5-inch AMOLED display is bright enough for Outdoor use, and the upgraded sapphire glass and aluminum frame give the watch a premium, durable feel.
+You'll find a solid mix of built-in apps, including NFC for payments via Zepp Pay.
+The large 1.5-inch AMOLED display is bright enough for outdoor use, and the upgraded sapphire glass and aluminum frame give the watch a premium, durable feel.

 Best value